faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     % python residual_1_setup.py build_ext --inplace

-Next step is to evaluate generated code for a set of such residuals on measurement data.
+The next step is to evaluate the generated code for a set of such residuals on measurement data.

 .. _testcelleval: